 What is a Scrum Board?

-A Scrum Board (or Scrum Task Board) is the visual management artifact used by Scrum teams to track tasks’ advancement within a sprint.
-It centralizes all necessary operational information to develop the product according to the Scrum Agile framework.
+A Scrum Board (or Scrum Task Board) is a visual management artifact used by Scrum teams to track task advancement within a sprint.
+It also centralizes all of the necessary operational information for developing a product, based on the Scrum Agile framework.

 How to build a Scrum Board?